Troop76293/Recycling/README.md

 1. Pickup in Livonia through Simple Recycling
 2. Shoes and Clothing Donations Bin located in the parking lot of Villa Marie 313-980-4311
 3. Shoes - Fleet Feet - Northville
-4. Shoes - Got Sneakers?
+4. Shoes - Got Sneakers

 ## Plastic Bags
 Some places that take plastic bags are: